image-js/image-js-docs/docs/useful-tips/transform-function-and-its-parameters.md

 #### Full Image

-`fullImage` ensures that the output image is large enough to contain all transformed pixels from the source image, preventing any cropping.
+`fullImage` ensures that every pixel of the original image is included inside the transformed image, preventing any cropping.
 When true, the function automatically calculates the required output dimensions.
 When false, source image dimensions are taken.

 ```ts
 //Without fullImage - may crop transformed pixels